1. When you can apply

 You can check the processing times for the Visa Office/Embassy/Consulate that is handling your application on their website.

-If your application is being processed by the Visa Office, Irish Naturalisation and Immigration Service, Department of Justice and Equality, 13-14 Burgh Quay, Dublin you can check the date of the applications currently being processed on our “Following your Application” page.
+If your application is being processed by the Visa Office, Irish Naturalisation and Immigration Service, Department of Justice and Equality, 13-14 Burgh Quay, Dublin you can check the date of the applications currently being processed on the Visa Decisions page.

 5. Activities not permitted with this Visa